FordyceLab/htmek-workup/README.md

 To install the package, clone the repository and run the following command in the repository directory:

     pip install -e .

+Here, the -e flag makes the install "editable" and automatically propagates changes to packages imported in the notebook.

 Usage
 -----